 Additionally, cultivate and encourage open communication between staff and students to create a positive, comfortable environment, and establish procedures for handling bullying situations and sensitive topics.

-Students will spend a lot of their time in the school atmosphere, so being aware of your surroundings and noticing when something doesn’t seem right is a good indicator of when to step in or communicate with students.
+Students will spend a lot of time in the school atmosphere, so being aware of your surroundings and noticing when something doesn’t seem right is a good indicator of when to step in or communicate with students.

 There is no way to avoid peer pressure, but being a positive influence on students and creating a positive atmosphere can help them to make the right decision.
 For information, referrals, and additional resources turn to Wellspring Center For Prevention offices at 732-254-3344.